techupth/hackhours-answers/README.md

 # hackhours-answers
 Hack hours answer repository.

-## How-to-Access-to-Answer-Branch
+## How-to-Access-to-Answer-Branches

-Checkout to other branches to view hack hours answers by the Hack Hours Repository's name.
+* To view answers, checkout to branch named as Hack Hours Repository's name
-For example, "js-hh-variables-mind-test" to "js-hh-variables".
+* For example, if you want the answer for this repo of yours "js-hh-variables-mind-test"
+* Type ``` git checkout js-hh-variables ```
+* and Voilà!